 How Old Do You Have to Be to Get a Credit Card?

-Because getting a credit card involves entering into a legal agreement, you generally must be at least 18 years old to apply for one.
-However, obtaining a credit card when you are under 21 isn’t always a straightforward process.
+Getting a credit card involves entering into a legal agreement, so you generally must be at least 18 years old to apply for one.
+However, obtaining a credit card when you’re under 21 isn’t always a straightforward process.
 That said, you do have options for getting one.

-If you are between the ages of 18 and 20 and want to be approved for a credit card, generally you will have to provide financial information indicating your ability to independently make the minimum credit card payments.
+If you’re between the ages of 18 and 20 and apply for a credit card, you’ll likely be asked to provide financial information that shows you will be able to make the minimum credit card payments.

-Another option is to be added as an authorized user on someone else’s credit card account.
-Unlike applying for a credit card, an authorized user typically does not have to be 18 or older, although specific age requirements depend on the credit card issuer.
-If you are applying for a credit card and have little or no credit history, a secured credit card may be a good option.
-We’ll discuss these two options more below.
+You may also consider asking someone you trust to add you as an authorized user on their credit card account.
+Unlike a primary cardmember, an authorized user typically does not have to be 18 or older, although specific age requirements depend on the credit card issuer.

 Becoming an authorized user

-An authorized user is someone who has permission from the primary cardholder to use the credit card account.
-Once you’re an authorized user, you may receive your own card.
-You’ll be able to make purchases with the credit card as you would any other credit card, and your spending activity will appear on the primary cardholder’s account.
-However, the primary cardholder will be responsible for any payments, so it’s essential that you and the primary cardholder establish guidelines for using the card, such as a repayment plan, if the understanding is that you will pay for the purchases you make on the card.
+An authorized user is someone who has the primary cardmember’s permission to use the credit card account.
+Once you’re an authorized user, you may receive your own credit card.
+You’ll be able to make purchases with the credit card as you would any other credit card, and your spending activity will appear on the primary cardmember’s account.

 In some cases, the activity on the credit card account will appear on your credit report.
-So, if the primary cardholder manages the account responsibly, including maintaining a positive repayment history, being an authorized user could bolster your creditworthiness and make credit easier to get in the future.
+So, if the primary cardmember manages the credit card account responsibly, including maintaining a positive repayment history, being an authorized user could help bolster your credit score and make credit easier to get in the future.

-If you’re unsure about a card issuer’s authorized user requirements, check their policies before making a decision.
+If you’re unsure about a credit card issuer’s authorized user requirements, check their policies online or call them directly before making a decision.

 Secured cards

-Card applicants who have little or no credit history may consider a secured credit card, which requires a security deposit as collateral.
-Secured cards typically have less stringent creditworthiness requirements than unsecured cards, so they could be a good option for someone who is applying for their first credit card and looking to start building credit.
+If you have little or no credit history, you may consider a secured credit card, such as the Citi® Secured Mastercard®, which requires a security deposit as collateral.
+Secured credit cards typically have less stringent credit requirements than unsecured credit cards, so they could be a good option for someone who is applying for their first credit card.
+You may also be able to graduate to an unsecured credit card if you keep your secured credit card account in good standing.

-Generally, the limit for the card will equal the deposit amount, so it might not be as high as the limit on an unsecured card.
-Still, a secured card can be a great first step in building your credit history.
+Generally, the credit limit for the secured credit card will equal the deposit amount, so it might not be as high as the credit limit on an unsecured card.
+Still, a secured credit card could be a great first step in building your credit history.

 When do you know you’re ready to get a credit card?

-There could be long-lasting consequences for your finances and creditworthiness if you accrue credit card debt and can’t pay it back.
+There could be long-lasting consequences for your finances and credit score if you accrue credit card debt and can’t pay it back.
 Because of this risk, consider carefully whether you’re financially ready for the responsibility of a credit card.
 Here are some considerations to help you decide.

 You know how to stick to a budget

-An important factor in deciding if you are ready to get a credit card is whether you know how to plan and stick to a budget.
+An important factor in deciding if you’re ready to get a credit card is whether you know how to plan and stick to a budget.

 Budgeting successfully means creating a spending plan based on your income to organize your finances.
 It can help you determine what monthly credit card payment you can afford so you can limit your spending on the card accordingly.
 With a solid budget, you’ll ideally be able to pay the statement balance on your credit card in full each month by the due date to avoid interest.

-You can use a credit card to start building credit by establishing a positive repayment history.
+It’s possible to use a credit card to start building credit by establishing a positive payment history.

 You have a reliable source of income

-If your income is inconsistent, this can make it hard to budget.
+If your income is inconsistent, budgeting can be a challenge.
 It may also be difficult to pay your monthly credit card balance in full.

 Find the right credit card when you’re ready